aaronsu11/langfuse-on-aws/README.md

 ## Overview

-This CDK stack deploys Langfuse on AWS using services such as App Runner, Aurora Serverless v1 PostgreSQL, and Secrets Manager.
+This CDK stack deploys Langfuse on AWS using services such as [App Runner](https://aws.amazon.com/apprunner/), [Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) PostgreSQL, and Secrets Manager.
 It provides a scalable and serverless infrastructure for running Langfuse.

 ## Prerequisites

 - AWS Account and configured AWS CLI with Administrator access
 - Node.js (v18.x or later)
 - AWS CDK CLI (`npm install -g aws-cdk`)

+Note: if you are new to CDK, checkout this "[An Introduction to AWS CDK](https://youtu.be/nlb8yo7SZ2I?si=owtTmdh1778Dxcqe)" video and the AWS documentation on [Getting Started with the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).

 ## Core Components